oemof/oemof-thermal/docs/stratified_thermal_storage.rst

    Fig. 2: Example plot showing the difference between :py:obj:`StratifiedThermalStorages` of different storage capacities and a simpler model with a single loss rate.
 The left panel shows the loss of thermal energy over time.
-The right panel shows losses vs storage content.
+The right panel shows losses vs. storage content.

 Implicit calculations
 ^^^^^^^^^^^^^^^^^^^^^